surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.9.0-dev.1 =
+= 18.9.0-dev.2 =

-(2024/09/17) Added French translations for the SSO &gt; Troubleshooting page.
+(2024/09/18) Added French translations for the SSO &gt; Troubleshooting page.

 = 18.8.0 =

 (2024/09/15) Updated minimum PHP version to 7.4.33 and WordPress version to 5.9.
-Added support for an update transation status in the update option data.
+Added support for an update transaction status in the update option data.

 = 18.7.3 =